 Luke 15:8-10...A candle is lit, and the house swept clean until the lost coin is found.
 The candle, of course, is the shining light of Christ in the hand of the Church.
 This commenced at Pentecost.
-Its fire set aflame the wicks of the 120 in the upper room, and the search began.
+Its fire set aflame the wicks of the 120, and the search began.
 Thousands were delivered from the kingdom of darkness and placed in the Kingdom of God's dear Son.
 From there the torch was passed on and carried down to this day, all the while, bringing light and igniting fires everywhere it went.

 The ten coins is an eastern custom which carries great importance -- especially to a bride.
 The coins are handed down from family to family for one purpose.
 They are to be passed on to the eldest son when he marries.
 He in turn gives them to his bride, and although their monetary worth is insignificant, their intrinsic value cannot be measured.
 They are priceless.
 The coins begin as a part of the engagement process.
 In a solemn ceremony under a kitchilika tree (an exotic and fragrant species of orange which bears fruit as large as grapefruit), the couple sit facing each other as the young man drops into her hands the ten pieces of silver.
 The girls of that part of the world are taught, "He who places the ten pieces of silver in your hand is he who will love you."
 They believe that God kindles love in the heart of the girl at that very moment.
 This, then, is the beginning of love.
 It also signifies that the governing protection with which God had overshadowed her is now passed to the man.